abritoh/linuxf1/dokumind/bash-syntax-cryptips.md

 ```bash
 echo {a,b,c}
 ```
-05. **Parameter Expansion (with default values)**: Returns default if var is unset or null.
+05. **Parameter Expansion (with default values)**: Returns default if var is unset or `null`.
 It's a way of providing default values to variables.
 ```bash
 ${var:-default}
 ```